judgelord/regextable/README.md

 to work with any dataset or domain.

 For example, you can provide a table of names, companies, or acronyms as the regex table, and any data frame of text as input.
-The included example datasets (`members` and `cr2007_03_01`) demonstrate usage, but these are not defaults, you can use any data you like.
+Example datasets `members` and `cr2007_03_01` from the legislators package are used here only for illustration.
+Users can supply any data frame and any regex table.

 ``` r
 data("members")